Smoked Ham is a holiday classic! Such a great recipe that makes your holiday ham a little extra special!

 - What Does “Double Smoked Ham” Mean: Most store-bought ham is already cooked through a smoking process.
 Double smoking a ham is simply the act of smoking the ham again while you are reheating it.

-- How do I know when a Smoked Ham is done: A store-bought pre-smoked ham is done when it reaches an internal temperature of 140 degrees F.
+- How do I know when a Ham is done: A store-bought pre-smoked ham is done when it reaches an internal temperature of 140 degrees F.

 Whole30 Compliant Ham Brands (Paleo)